cbseirani/order_processor_net6/README.md

 Service is built in .net so you'll need the latest .net 6 hosting bundle: [https://dotnet.microsoft.com/en-us/download/dotnet/6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

-App settings are environment variables - you can set launchSettings.json for local:
+App settings are environment variables - you can set launchSettings.json for local execution:
 ![image](https://github.com/user-attachments/assets/b5e2deb2-50be-421d-9bbc-485a1e4ad75b)

 You can use the docker-compose.yml to containerize and deploy the background service locally: